-Leave time during your visit to walk through the narrow streets of the Jewish quarter and go through the so-called Puerta del Sol, from where you will have great views of the river that runs through the city.
-In the Jewish quarter you will find, among others, the Corpus Cristi Church, formerly the Main Synagogue.
+Leave time during your visit to walk through the narrow streets of the Jewish quarter and cross the so-called Puerta del Sol, from where you will have great views of the river that runs through the city.
+In the Jewish quarter you will find, among others, the Corpus Cristi Church, the former Major Synagogue.

 6. Segovia on your own

-- By car: if you have rented a car and want to take advantage of it you will arrive in just one hour, but you may have to look for a parking on arrival.
+- By car: if you have rented a car and want to take advantage of it, you will arrive in just one hour, but you may have to look for a parking lot upon arrival.

-- By train: the high-speed AVANT train costs about 16 dollars and will drop you off at Guimar station in Segovia in about half an hour.
+- By train: the high-speed AVANT train costs about 14 euros and will drop you off at Guimar station, in Segovia, in about half an hour.
 It departs from Chamartín station in Madrid and, once you arrive in Segovia, you will have to take a bus to the city center.

 - By bus: this is a very convenient option.
-From the Moncloa bus hub in Madrid there are buses for 5 dollars every 15 or 30 minutes for about four euros and will drop you off in the center of the city.
-The journey from Madrid is about one hour and twenty minutes.
+From the Moncloa interchange in Madrid buses depart every 15 to 30 minutes for about four euros and will drop you off in the center of the city.
+The trip from Madrid takes about one hour and twenty minutes.